Soft Calibration Objectives for Neural Networks

 \textbf{Contributions.} We propose estimating CE with soft (i.e., overlapping, continuous) bins rather than the conventional hard (i.e., nonoverlapping, all-or-none) bins.
-With this formulation, the CE estimate is differentiable, allowing us to use it as (1) a secondary (i.e. auxiliary) loss to incentivize model calibration during training, and (2) a primary loss for optimizing post-hoc recalibration methods such as temperature scaling.
+With this formulation, the CE estimate is differentiable, allowing us to use it as (1) a secondary (i.e., auxiliary) loss to incentivize model calibration during training, and (2) a primary loss for optimizing post-hoc recalibration methods such as temperature scaling.
 In the same spirit, we soften the AvUC loss \citep{Krishnan2020ImprovingMC}, allowing us to use it as an effective secondary loss during training for non-Bayesian neural networks where the AvUC loss originally proposed for Stochastic Variational Inference (SVI) typically does not work.
-The soft calibration objectives we propose are easy-to-implement and can be added as a secondary loss to the cross entropy (\textit{NLL}) loss that most developers use for model training and as a replacement to the cross entropy loss for post-hoc temperature scaling.
+Even when training with the cross-entropy loss results in training set memorization (perfect train accuracy and calibration), Soft Calibration Objectives are still useful as secondary training losses for reducing test ECE using a procedure we call \emph{interleaved training}.

-In an extensive empirical evaluation, we compare soft calibration objectives as secondary losses to existing calibration-incentivizing losses.
-In the process, we find that these losses outperform prior work on in-distribution test sets.
-Under distribution shift, we find that calibration-sensitive training objectives as a whole (not always the ones we propose) result in better uncertainty estimates compared to the standard cross entropy loss coupled with temperature scaling.
+In an extensive empirical evaluation, we compare Soft Calibration Objectives as secondary losses to existing calibration-incentivizing losses.
+In the process, we find that soft-calibration losses outperform prior work on in-distribution test sets.
+Under distribution shift, we find that calibration-sensitive training objectives as a whole (not always the ones we propose) result in better uncertainty estimates compared to the standard cross-entropy loss coupled with temperature scaling.